-From the subject line to the conversational tone in the email body, the welcome email above keeps it friendly and simple so the focus stays on the introductory video inside.
+From the subject line, down to the conversational tone in the email body, the image of a welcome email above keeps it friendly and simple, so the focus stays on the introductory video inside.

-Monday.com is a task management tool for teams and businesses, and the welcome email you get when you sign up makes you feel like the CEO, Roy Man, is talking directly to you.
-The email even personalizes the opening greeting by using the recipient's first name -- this is well known for increasing email click-through rates (especially if the name is in the subject line).
+Monday.com is a task management tool for teams and businesses, and the welcome email you get when you sign up makes you feel like a CEO, because Roy Man is speaking directly to you.
+The email even personalizes the opening greeting by using the recipient's first name, and this is well known for increasing email click-through rates (especially if the name is in the subject line).

 The more you can make your email sound like a one-on-one conversation between you and your subscriber, the better.
-If you have just so many details you need to inform your new customer of, follow Monday.com's lead and embed them in a video, rather than spelling them all out in the email itself.
+If you have just so many details that you need to inform your new customer about, follow Monday.com's lead and embed them on a video, rather than spelling them all out on the email itself.

 4. Kate Spade